bjones1/CodeChat/README.rst

 CodeChat is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with CodeChat.
+You should have received a :download:`copy of the GNU General Public License <CodeChat/LICENSE.html>` along with CodeChat.
 If not, see http://www.gnu.org/licenses/.